thebrainygeek/plagiarism/docs/status.md

 ## Remaining Goals and Challenges
 We would like to improve our current algorithm, perhaps by using the [Traveling Salesman](https://en.wikipedia.org/wiki/Travelling_salesman_problem) Problem as a guide.
-This would fix the issue that we currently h
+This would fix the issue that we currently have.

 One major assumption that we have made is that since we are only building towers, if there is a block that is supposed to be placed we can assume that all the blocks below it need to be placed.